Rayanearaujo/cigo-tracker-code-assignment/README.md

 #### Setup the Database

-Create a database called ```cigo``` or login to your SQL client and run the commands provided on the sql file located on the project root called database.sql.
+Create a database called ```cigo``` or login to your SQL client and run the command provided on the sql file located on the project root called ```database.sql```.

-If you prefer to use different configurations, you can edit the file `config/db.php` , for example:
+Now, edit the file `config/db.php` with your database connection configuration, for example:

 ```php
 return [